 By the 1700s, Edo had become one of the world's largest cities.
 Thus, when the Tokugawa clan was overthrown in 1867, it only made sense for the restored emperor to move the capital from Kyoto to Edo as a means of reinforcing his authority.
 Edo was renamed Tokyo ("Eastern Capital").

 By the early 1950s, Tokyo had reinvented itself again, using some of the profits accumulated from serving as a base of operations for U.N. forces during the Korean War.
 In 1964, Tokyo played host to the summer Olympic games and demonstrated to the world that it was joining the economic elite.
 In the following decades, with Tokyo taking the lead, Japan became an economic powerhouse.
-Although recession in the 1990s slowed its expansion into the new millennium, the city remains defined by its commitment to growth.
+Although recession in the 1990s slowed its expansion, the city remains defined by its commitment to growth.

-Construction projects continue to alter the cityscape, especially in preparation for the 2020 Olympic summer games in Tokyo.
-New hotels have been built, existing ones are undergoing renovation and more are planned for the future.
-Roads are being constructed—not easy in a city this congested—that will lead from the center of town to the Olympic Village around Tokyo Bay.
-Among projects currently underway is a new national stadium to replace the one built for the 1964 Olympics and a huge renovation of Shibuya Station and its environs, including a 754-ft/230-m skyscraper with a rooftop sky deck.
-Shibuya’s redevelopment is so massive, it isn’t expected to be completed until 2027.
+Construction projects continue to alter the cityscape, especially in preparation for the 2021 Olympic summer games in Tokyo.
+New hotels have been built, existing ones were renovated and more is planned for the future.
+Roads were constructed—not easy in a city this congested—that lead from the center of town to the Olympic Village around Tokyo Bay.
+The national stadium is complete and ready to welcome fans starting with the opening ceremony.
+There's also a huge renovation project for Shibuya Station and its environs, including a 754-ft/230-m skyscraper with a rooftop sky deck.
+Shibuya's redevelopment is so massive, it isn't expected to be completed until 2027.